 - This method works well for coarse hair types who want to smooth out their hair texture.

 - This method is ideal for those whose hair is difficult to knot on its own, such as silky and soft hair textures.

-- It’s better if the hair length you start with is longer than 8 inches.
+- It’s better that the length of your hair is more than 8 inches.

 6. Sisterlocks / Brotherlocks

 Sisterlocks and brotherlocks are miniature locs that are interwoven together with the difference that sisterlocks are usually a little smaller than brotherlocks.